Hey Alexa: Is Your Smart Speaker Harming Your Kids’ Health?

 Google Home, a similar smart speaker to the Amazon Echo, cautions users as well:

 To satisfy FCC exposure requirements, a separation distance of at least 20 cm should be maintained between the antenna of this device and persons during device operation.
 Operations at closer than this distance are not recommended.

 But remember that even those guidelines are based on how this energy may affect adult bodies.
 And children aren’t tiny adults.
 They are still growing and developing parts of their bodies that help protect them.

 [Related Video: Reduce EMF Exposure In Your Home]

 2. Use protection.

-One of the cheapest, easiest ways to protect against EMFs from smart speakers (and other handheld devices and electronics) is with a xZubi device.
-This thin hologram adheres like a sticker and is made of three microthin layers of paramagnetic materials that neutralize the effects of EMF on your body.
+One of the cheapest, easiest ways to protect against EMFs from smart speakers (and other handheld devices and electronics) is with a Harmoni pendant.
+This beautiful, functional, wearable device is proven to protect you from EMFs and other forms of stress that harm your health.

 3. Keep speakers out of reach.

 The convenient part about a smart speaker is that you don’t have to be right next to it or even touching it for it to work.
 Storing it in a place where kids can’t touch it while interacting with it is the best way to keep them safe from its radiation effects.

 Since the speakers are activated by your voice, you could place it on a high shelf in the living room, or on top of the refrigerator, and it will still do everything you’d like it to do.
 These devices have a fairly wide voice range, so they can recognize when you’re speaking to it even if you’re shouting from the other room.